SiggeMcKvack/zelda3/docs/launcher.md

 ### Configuration File Location

-The launcher operates on `./zelda3.ini` in the current working directory.
-This is the same file the game uses, so any changes made in the launcher will be reflected when you run the game.
+The launcher and game both use `zelda3.ini` from the executable's directory (not the current working directory).
+This means you can run the game from any location and it will find its configuration file correctly.

 ## Settings Tabs